-Graduation
+Graduation Application

-Students will need to complete the "Application For Graduation Form" even if they do not plan to walk at graduation.
+Students will need to complete the "Application for Graduation Form" even if they do not plan to walk at graduation.
+The "Application for Graduation Form" may be found at LCU.
 Students who do not file their 'Intent to Graduate Form' in the Registrar's Office by the end of the first week of their last semester may be delayed in graduating.
 The application form can be obtained from the office of Graduate Studies.
 Appropriate fees must be paid prior to graduation.
 All students are expected to participate in graduation ceremonies.
 Graduate students receiving degrees are hooded during the May and December commencement exercises.
 If a student is scheduled to graduate in August, when there are no formal commencement ceremonies, they may choose to walk early in May or late in December.